Ever felt like you’ve come to a standstill in your language learning?

 The Analyze and Conquer Method

-Next, I want to share with you with a method that has proved itself highly effective to me.
+Next, I want to share with you a method that has proved itself highly useful to me.

 It should be common sense, really, but almost no-one does this.
 It’s a shame because if you want to use your learning time efficiently, this method is the one.